Evacuation orders in place as blazes burn through parts of central Texas

 Evacuation orders were in place across parts of several central Texas counties late Thursday as crews worked to contain the flames in dangerous fire weather -- fueled by strong winds and dry conditions.

-The wildfires, which combined to form the Eastland Complex blaze, has charred more than 38,000 acres, according to a Thursday night update from Texas A&M Forest Service.
+Wildfires, which combined to form the Eastland Complex blaze, have charred more than 45,000 acres, the Texas A&M Forest Service reported Friday.

 Evacuation orders were in effect for portions of Eastland, Brown and Comanche counties, and no injuries had been reported so far, said Kari Hines, a spokesperson with the Texas A&M Forest Service.
 About 475 homes in Gorman were evacuated, officials said in an update on the national Inciweb wildfire information system.

-"Evacuations are being completed in multiple towns impacted, including Carbon, Lake Leon and Gorman," according to Inciweb.
-"Highway 6 through Carbon is closed."

-At least four blazes that began this week make up the complex, the site said.
-The complex remained 0% contained, the forest service said Thursday night.
+At least four blazes that began this week make up the complex blaze, the site said.
+The complex was 4% contained Friday morning, the forest service said.

+"The #EastlandComplex in Eastland County is an estimated 45,383 acres and 4% contained.
+Aviation resources including 3 large air tankers, helicopters and 3 fireboss single engine air tankers will be working on the fire today to help reinforce areas of concern," the forest service said in a tweet.

+In the small town of Ranger — about 10 miles northeast of Eastland — a church and several downtown buildings burned Thursday, affiliate KTVT reported.

 The forest service also said another blaze in nearby Runnels and Coleman counties that had burned roughly 7,000 acres escaped containment lines late Thursday due to "high winds causing fire activity to pick up."
 The fire was 50% contained, the service said.